-Residence Permit in Serbia by Real Estate Investment
+Residence Permit in Serbia by Real Estate Purchase

 In recent years, Serbia has seen a stable economic growth rate, which has made it an attractive destination for foreign investors.
 As a result, not only do many foreign companies establish their branches or affiliates in Serbia, but there is a noticeable increase in the number of foreigners coming to our country to purchase real estate and settle here.